Marceloasf/kotlin-rest-api/README.md

 ## Spring Boot and Kotlin Rest Api Project

-Following some Spring and Kotlin docs tutorials while learning the basics and plus some Spring rest implementations along the way.
+Following some Spring and Kotlin docs tutorials while learning the basics and some Spring rest implementations along the way.